Lip Tie in Baby – Causes, Signs, and Treatments

 Post Treatment Care

 There are a number of oral exercises that can ease the pain to an extent and heal your baby.
-Here are a few things you need to do post the procedure.
+Here are a few things you need to do after the procedure.

-Certain suckle exercises and sucking techniques for the baby can be tried after the procedure.
-You should make your baby try the doctor-recommended techniques.
+- Certain suckle exercises and sucking techniques for the baby can be tried after the procedure.
+You should make sure your baby tries the doctor-recommended techniques.

 The doctor will recommend certain stretching exercises so that the tie does not reattach and get the baby to suck stronger.